April 1, 2020

 When it comes to the relationships of VCs to their existing portfolio companies, the funds are already using their corporate rights, such as the right to convene shareholder or supervisory board meetings or request the management to provide relevant information, in order to thoroughly assess the financial situation of these companies and react quickly.

-Typically, VC investment agreements provide for catalogues of corporate and business matters ("reserved matters"), which require prior consent of the fund.
-This proves to be particularly important in times of minimizing costs and cash burning, and gives VCs a real control over the companies’ expenses.
+Typically, VC investment agreements provide for catalogs of corporate and business matters ("reserved matters"), which require the prior consent of the fund.
+This proves to be particularly important in times of minimizing costs and cash burning and gives VCs real control over the companies’ expenses.

 In addition, VCs might wish to revise their business plans and annual budgets in order to adapt them to the crisis times.
 In extreme cases, if the management teams are not able to quickly adapt to the new realities, VCs might use their corporate rights to appoint Management Board members (in most instances, new CFOs).
 This is not a common practice, but in times of crisis, it can save a startup, and thus also the whole investment."